13 Driving Range Tips for Beginners

 This is a drill first suggested to me by Wally Armstrong, a renowned PGA teacher I ran into at a golf clinic in Calgary many years ago.

-Some people will simply use a weight on the end of their club to do this sort of exercise, but I find that a mop is best suited to instill the feeling of “Low and Slow”.
+Some people will simply use a weight on the end of their golf club to do this sort of exercise, but I find that a mop is best suited to instill the feeling of “Low and Slow”.

 Many pros use these drills, or variations of these drills, to check their takeaway position.
 If it is important to them, shouldn’t it be to you as well.